-So, if these weren’t the wagons taking pioneers to the West, where exactly were they going?
-Well, in a sense, they were going West, just not in the way you were probably visualizing.
-Recall from earlier lectures that the American colonies and the young United States were rich in resources.
+If these weren’t the wagons taking pioneers to the West, where exactly were they going?
+In a sense, they were going West, just not in the way you were probably visualizing.
+The American colonies and the young United States were rich in resources.
 Conestoga wagons transported supplies and finished goods from eastern towns, like Baltimore, to settlers in the interior, and returned with flour, whiskey, tobacco, furs, coal, iron, and other products that could be processed in coastal cities or sold abroad.
 An interesting historical note, the slang term “stogie,” for a cheap cigar, comes from the Conestoga wagon.

 Learn More: Gold, Guns and Grandeur–The West